-1) Reference methods for comparison: In addition to the proposed combination of neural network tracking with Kalman filtering (NNK), we test two other reduced models: plain Gaussian random walk (NNK-RW) and independent subsequent states (NNK-I).
-Mathematically they differ with respect to the dynamic model: NNK-RW assumes that $x_k = x{k-1} + c_k$ and NNK-I that $x_k = c_k$ (compare to Eq.
-(4)).
-We compared our method to MI tracking which estimates the object location as the pixel with highest intensity and thus only outputs a 2D location.
-To evaluate the performance of all considered methods, we computed the mean 2D Euclidean distance from the estimated axial and lateral coordinates to the ground truth using synthetic data.
-We additionally evaluate accuracy of the three-dimensional positional estimate with Exp.
-4. Finally, we examined the localisation accuracy of NNK as a function of depth (axial coordinate) and out-of-plane offset with an axial line trajectory simulated with different values for out-of-plane offsets.
-This evaluation was done using 3D Euclidean distance.
+1) Reference Methods for Comparison: In addition to the proposed combination of neural network tracking with Kalman filtering [neural network Kalman (NNK)], we test two other reduced models: plain Gaussian random walk (NNK-RW) and independent subsequent states (NNK-I).
+Mathematically, they differ with respect to the dynamic model: NNK-RW assumes that $\mathbf{x}k = \mathbf{x}{k-1} + \mathbf{c}k$ and NNK-I that $\mathbf{x}k = \mathbf{c}k$ [compared to (4)].
+We compared our method to MI tracking, which estimates the object location as the pixel with the highest intensity and thus only outputs a 2-D location.
+To evaluate the performance of all considered methods, we computed the mean 2-D Euclidean distance from the estimated axial and lateral coordinates to the ground truth using synthetic data.
+We additionally evaluate the accuracy of the 3-D positional estimate with Experiment 4.
+Finally, we examined the localization accuracy of NNK as a function of depth (axial coordinate) and out-of-plane offset with an axial line trajectory simulated with different values for out-of-plane offsets.
+This evaluation was done using the 3-D Euclidean distance.

-C. Experimental data
+C. Experimental Data

-To test the out-of-plane tracking abilities of the method we performed one physical experiment closely matching simulated Exp.
-4 and one to test accuracy when moving further out-of-plane.
-In the first experiment, the tip of a metal pushpin (tip diameter: 50 μm) was used to emulate a point object and was submerged in water as a homogeneous background medium.
-This pin was placed centrally within the imaging aperture at an axial distance of 7.5 mm, and was attached to a manual translation stage (PT1/M, Thorlabs, Germany) to allow for controlled motion orthogonal to the image plane (i.e., "out-of-plane") and provide ground-truth positions for quantitative evaluation.
-The tip of this pin was placed at outof-plane positions ranging between -3 mm to +5 mm at a regular step size of 100 μm, and at each position a 2D OpUS image was acquired.
-For the second physical experiment, the out-of-plane and lateral positions were varied simultaneously to mimic a non-orthogonal drift of the object.
-The object was initially located centrally in the image at an axial depth of 7.5 mm, and moved in increments of 100 μm (lateral) and 200 μm (out-of-plane) to a total out-of-plane position of 10 mm.
-SNR for the experimental data is estimated to be around 4 dB.
+To test the out-of-plane tracking abilities of the method, we performed one physical experiment closely matching simulated Experiment 4 and one to test accuracy when moving further out-of-plane.
+In the first experiment, the tip of a metal pushpin (tip diameter: 50 μ m) was used to emulate a point object and was submerged in water as a homogeneous background medium.
+This pin was placed centrally within the imaging aperture at an axial distance of 7.5 mm and was attached to a manual translation stage (PT1/M, Thorlabs, Bergkirchen, Germany) to allow for controlled motion orthogonal to the image plane (i.e., "out-of-plane") and provide ground-truth positions for quantitative evaluation.
+The tip of this pin was placed at out-of-plane positions ranging between -3 and +5 mm at a regular step size of 100 μ m, and at each position, a 2-D OpUS image was acquired.
+For the second physical experiment, the out-of-plane and lateral positions were varied simultaneously to mimic a nonorthogonal drift of the object.
+The object was initially located centrally in the image at an axial depth of 7.5 mm and moved in increments of 100 μ m (lateral) and 200 μ m (out-of-plane) to a total outof-plane position of 10 mm.
+The SNR for the experimental data is estimated to be around 4 dB.

-Fig. 4: Tracking for synthetic experiment 2 with maximum intensity (MI) and NNK.
+Fig. 4.
+Tracking for synthetic experiment 2 with MI and NNK.
 The axial coordinate is overestimated with MI due to the absence of axial aberration correction and the location is severely misestimated in some frames because of increased noise.

-D. Tuning parameter selection
+D. Tuning Parameter Selection

 The tracking algorithm requires the selection of four process noise variance parameters that can be used to fine-tune the process.
-Values that are too low ( $< (10^{-4} \text{ mm})^2$ ) may cause the estimated trajectory to be too restricted in case of rapid changes in the position or velocity of the object.
+Values that are too low ($<(10^{-4} \text{ mm})^2$) may cause the estimated trajectory to be too restricted in case of rapid changes in the position or velocity of the object.
 With ideal data (high SNR), values that are too high have little effect, but with noisier data robustness suffers.
-This transition starts to take place at around the value of $(0.2 \text{ mm})^2$ .
+This transition starts to take place at around the value of $(0.2 \text{ mm})^2$.
 Thus, the parameters were chosen empirically as $(0.005 \text{ mm})^2$ to allow enough flexibility to recover from sudden changes in the position and velocity but at the same time provide robustness against noise.